arskom/spyne/doc/source/tutorial/helloworld.rst

 What's next?
 ------------

-See the next "User Manager" tutorial that will walk you through defining complex objects and using events.
+See the next :ref:`tutorial-user-manager` tutorial that will walk you through defining complex objects and using events.